Getting Started with Shuup Development¶

 virtualenv shuup-venv . shuup-venv/bin/activate

-Finally, you’ll need to install Shuup in the activated virtualenv in development mode.
+Finally, you’ll need to install Shuup in the activated virtualenv.
 To do that, run the following commands in the root of the checkout (within the activated virtualenv):

 Some extra steps is required for Windows